-He created "America's First Trans Fat-Free City" in Tiburon, California.
-New York City asked him to do the same in New York City.
-He worked with the New York City health department to make New York City’s restaurant’s trans fat-free.
-Soon after that, New York City banned trans fat in restaurants, largely as a result of his efforts.
+New York City officials noticed the success of the first trans-fat-free city in Tiburon and asked him to do the same in New York City.
+He worked with the New York City health department to make New York City’s restaurant’s trans-fat-free.
+Soon after that, New York City banned trans fat in restaurants, mainly due to his efforts.

 In 2007, he won the Levian award for his activism.
 This is an annual award by zerobreastcancer.org.

-After the successful conclusion of the trans fat campaign, he became the principal attorney in the United States representing the plastic bag industry, which employs thousands of people and generates billions of dollars.
+After the successful conclusion of the trans fat campaign, he became the principal attorney in the United States, representing the plastic bag industry, which employs thousands of people and generates billions of dollars.
 His main concern was to prevent misinformation about plastic bags.